make-software/how-to-casperlabs/docs/ubuntu/setup-mainnet-validator-from-scratch.md

 if [ "$TRUSTED_HASH" != "null" ]; then sudo -u casper sed -i "/trusted_hash =/c\trusted_hash = '$TRUSTED_HASH'" /etc/casper/1_0_0/config.toml; fi
 ```

-### Staging the upgrades
+### Stage the upgrades
 "Staging an upgrade" is a process in which you tell your node to download the upgrade files and prepare them, so that they can automatically be applied at the pre-defined activation point.

-The ```node_util``` script used earlier will have staged all available upgrades for your node.
+The same ```node_util.py stage_protocols``` script used earlier will stage available upgrades for your node since when you started it.
+There is no harm in running it multiple times as it will not re-stage any already loaded.

 ### Start the node